HaroldBenoit/ml4science-polymers/ideas.md

         - LSTM !! especially suited for time series data
     - Transformers

+- Use times series specific packages (such as sktime) to use the fact that points in a time series are time-dependent and not i.i.d distributed
     - Random forest
     - Boosted trees
     - SVM / Logistic reg